TonyPrater10/projects/README.md

 # Nightwatch Automation

-In this project, we are using Nightwatch to perform end-to-end testing.
+In this project, we are using Nightwatch to perform automated end-to-end testing.

 ## Installation